Sativa Terpenes article banner

 Sativa Terpenes

-The entourage effect is a theory suggesting that cannabis compounds, including terpenes and cannabinoids, work together synergistically, enhancing each other’s effects and therapeutic properties.
-This means the health benefits of cannabis cannot be attributed to THC or CBD alone; terpenes play a significant role in the overall experience.
+The entourage effect is a theory that cannabis compounds—both terpenes and cannabinoids—possess some kind of synergistic relationship with each other, potentiating the combined effects and therapeutic properties.
+This has a wide implication: health benefits from cannabis cannot be totally attributed to THC or CBD in isolation; terpenes play quite an important role in giving the overall experience.

 A color-coded terpene profile wheel detailing various terpenes like Limonene, Humulene, and Linalool, with their associated effects like anti-inflammatory and mood enhancement.